opoku1968/reddit-news-repo/README.md

 1. Click on the code tab, left of the Gitpod tab
 2. To the right of the repository name, click the clipboard icon
-3. In the IED open GitBash
+3. In the IDE open GitBash
 4. Change the working directory to the location you prefer
 5. Add Git Clone with the copy of the repository name
 6. Clone has been created